What are Emerging Fuels?

 Emerging fuels are alternative fuels that are under development or already in use.
 Like other alternatives, these fuels can increase energy security, reduce emissions, improve vehicle performance, and stimulate the economy.
 Some may also qualify for federal and state incentives and are considered alternative fuels under the Energy Policy Act of 1992.

-Below are brief overviews of the emerging alternative fuels in the market provided by the Alternative Fuels Data Center’s Emerging Alternative Fuels page and the Clean Cities Blog’s Emerging Fuels blog post.
+Below are brief overviews of the emerging alternative fuels in the market provided by the Alternative Fuels Data Center’s Emerging Alternative Fuels page.

 Biobutanol (Butyl Alcohol):

 Composition and Production: Biobutanol is a 4-carbon alcohol that can be produced from the same feedstocks as ethanol, including corn, sugar beets, and other biomass wastes.